Cornucopia, Wisconsin: Economy

 Siskiwit Bay Marina is near the center of Cornucopia, WI where boaters from all over the midwest come to enjoy their summer times.

 Lumberman Walter Flieth and fisherman Herman Ehlers started the Flieth-Ehlers Mercantile Company in 1915.
 Now known as Ehlers' General Store, it has been the social and commercial center of the community since its beginnings.

 Cornucopia has a harbor where the Siskiwit River meets Lake Superior.
 Today, two marinas, one private and one municipal, operate out of Cornucopia.
 There is also an extensive sand swimming beach.
 Numerous gift shops and lodging places line the harbor.

 The community was once home to the Cornucopia Yacht Club, an imaginary yacht club founded by Hale, Roger, and Scot O'Malley in 1975.
 The O'Malleys founded the club to gain access to yacht club marinas in other cities, which generally required a reciprocal agreement with another club.
 While the club printed membership cards and made its own jackets, it never had its own marina or building; its mailing address was "Pier 99", which was actually a post office box at Cornucopia's post office.
 Membership cost $5 a year, and members were not required to own a boat; the application instead asked what members would name their boats if they had one.
 The club once boasted over 700 members, including several who had never been to Cornucopia; according to the founders, this tally included former U.S. President Gerald Ford and his wife Betty.

 Annual events

 Harold Ehlers of Cornucopia(right) is presented the annual Cribbage League trophy by Red Cliff's Mark Duffy.

 Cornucopia Day takes place every year on the second Saturday in August.
 The event, put on for the benefit of the volunteer fire department and ambulance service, includes a 5K Run, bike ride, fish, brats & corn, parade, flea market and raffles.

 The Annual Fish Fry takes place on the Sunday closest to July 4.

 The Annual Turkey Dinner takes place the first Sunday of the deer hunting season, which is the Sunday before Thanksgiving.

 Cribbage League is a five-week cribbage contest between the residents of Cornucopia and the nearby community of Red Cliff, Wisconsin, taking place every January and February.

+An annual fly in for pilots takes place at the Cornucopia Airport each year in June during the weekend closest to the summer solstice.